barretobrock/kavalkilu/README.md

 ## Future Development & Testing
 ### Porting SSH & Wifi Configurations straight from SD card after writing
+_Note: This was tested and failed to produce results.
+Will be revisited at some point._
  - card in `/media/${USER}`
  - add `/boot/wpa_supplicant.conf`:
     - setup: